-Note: The order that you create SAP filters does not effect filter precedence.
+Note: The order in which you create SAP filters does not affect filter precedence.

 Routing Information Protocol

 Routing Information Protocol (RIP) provides workstations and routers with a means of exchanging information dynamically to establish the route with the fewest hops and shortest delay to each network.